ATornike/TAS_AWS/README.md

 Edit the terraform.tfvars file to customize variables.
 You will need to specify the values for the below variables defined in **terraform.tfvars** file.
 AWS **access_key** and secret **secret_key**.
 **EC2_pem_key_name** is the name of the PEM key.
-It is a set of security credentials that you use to prove your identity when connecting to an VM.
+It is a set of security credentials that you use to prove your identity when connecting to a VM.
 **EC2_pem_key** is the actual key itself.

 The values s3_buckets for **S3 bucket names must follow the format specified in AWS doc https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html**